Titanic: Construction, launch and fitting-out

 The 2,000 hull plates were single pieces of rolled steel plate, mostly up to 6 ft wide and 30 ft long and weighing between 2.5 and 3 tonnes.
 Their thickness varied from 1 to 1.5 in.
 The plates were laid in a clinkered (overlapping) fashion from the keel to the bilge.
 Above that point they were laid in the "in and out" fashion, where strake plating was applied in bands (the "in strakes") with the gaps covered by the "out strakes", overlapping on the edges.
 Commercial oxy-fuel and electric arc welding methods, ubiquitous in fabrication today, were still in their infancy.
 Like most other iron and steel structures of the era, the hull was held together with over three million iron and steel rivets, which by themselves weighed over 1,200 tonnes.
 They were fitted using hydraulic machines or were hammered in by hand.
 In the 1990s, material scientists concluded that the steel plate used for the ship was subject to being especially brittle when cold, and that this brittleness exacerbated the impact damage and hastened the sinking.
 It is believed that, by the standards of the time, the steel plate's quality was good, not faulty, but that it was inferior to what would be used for shipbuilding purposes in later decades, owing to advances in the metallurgy of steelmaking.
 As for the rivets, considerable emphasis has also been placed on their quality and strength.

 Two side anchors and a centre anchor were among the last items to be fitted on Titanic before it launched.
 The anchors were a challenge to make; the centre anchor was the largest ever forged by hand.
 The head weighed nearly 16 tonnes and the shank another 8.
-Twenty Clydesdale draught horses were needed to haul the centre anchor by wagon from the Noah Hingley & Sons Ltd forge shop in Netherton, near Dudley, United Kingdom to the Dudley railway station two miles away.
+Twenty Clydesdale draught horses were needed to haul the centre anchor by wagon from the Noah Hingley & Sons Ltd forge shop in Netherton, Worcestershire, to Dudley railway station two miles away.
 It was then shipped by rail to Fleetwood in Lancashire before boarding a ship to Belfast.

 Constructing the ships was difficult and dangerous.
 Safety precautions were rudimentary at best for the 15,000 men who worked at Harland and Wolff at the time.
 Much of the work was carried out without safety equipment like hard hats or hand guards on machinery.
 246 injuries were recorded during Titanics construction, including 28 severe injuries, such as arms severed by machines or legs crushed under falling pieces of steel.
 Six people died on the ship during construction and fitting out, and another two died in the shipyard workshops and sheds.
 Just before the launch, a worker was killed when a piece of wood fell on him.